class JUnit5Test {

 Access a lambda’s parameter name

-with this one weird trick
+this one weird trick

 (that stopped working on Java 9).